melmzv/huwiwiQuartoThesis/README.md

 ## Why use Quarto?

-Quarto enables seamless integration of code, narrative, and output in a single document, making it a powerful alternative to traditional LaTeX-only workflows.
-Unlike LaTeX, which often requires separate tools and manual steps to embed code results, Quarto allows you to combine Python or R code, plots, regression tables, and formatted text in one source.
+Quarto lets you embed code, plots, tables, and output in a single document, making it a powerful alternative to traditional LaTeX-only workflows, which often require separate tools and manual steps to embed code results.

-This makes it ideal for empirical research where transparency, version control, and automation are essential, ensuring that your analysis is fully transparent and reproduciblef - from raw data to final PDF.
+This makes it ideal for empirical research where transparency, version control, and automation are essential, ensuring that your analysis is fully transparent and reproducible - from raw data to final PDF.

 Still not impressed?
 You might want to read [this blog post by Guillaume Dehaene](https://www.guillaumedehaene.com/posts/2024/03/quarto_is_better.html), which explains why **"Quarto is better"** for modern academic workflows.

 ### Why not just use Overleaf?

-- While Overleaf is a convenient cloud-based platform with Git integration and real-time collaboration, it is still limited by its reliance on internet connection, and its servers can occasionally experience downtime [quite frequently](https://status.overleaf.com/). :zap:
+- While Overleaf is a convenient cloud-based platform, it is still limited by its reliance on internet connection, and its servers can occasionally experience downtime [quite frequently](https://status.overleaf.com/). :zap:
-- Plus, Zotero integration-necessary for managing references—is only available for **premium users**.
+- Plus, Zotero integration - necessary for managing references - is only available for **premium users**.
 And let’s be honest: we’d rather not pay for something we can do better locally. :money_with_wings:
-- Quarto, on the other hand, allows you to work offline, ensuring that your research is always accessible.
+- Quarto, on the other hand, allows you to work offline - ensuring your research is always accessible - and integrates with Git for full version control, so if your laptop breaks, your work is safe.

 <p align="center">
   <img src="https://media4.giphy.com/media/v1.Y2lkPTc5MGI3NjExemdyZWZiM2J5YnhxYXVmdmlwdmxpbGZnMHdyNXhjOGlkcTRydGRncSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/xT3i1kd2xAVSKslyh2/giphy.gif" alt="Centered GIF"/>